Salamat Hashim: Militant career

 Hashim along with other militants including Nur Misuari founded the Moro National Liberation Front (MNLF) in the 1970s.
 Hashim later left the group in the later part of the decade to form the Moro Islamic Liberation Front (MILF).

 Death

-Hashim died on July 13, 2003 while in one of the MILF's camps in Butig, Lanao del Sur, due to complications caused by a heart disease and acute ulcer.
+Hashim died on July 13, 2003, while in one of the MILF's camps in Butig, Lanao del Sur, due to complications caused by a heart disease and acute ulcer.
 The MILF only publicly confirmed their leader's death days later on August 5.
 Murad Ebrahim succeeded Hashim as leader of the MILF.

+Legacy

+Hashim is considered as a key figure in the Bangsamoro fight for self-determination.
+His former house in Camp Abubakar has also became a tourist destination.

+The Salamat Excellence Award for Leadership (SEAL) instituted by Parliament Bill 355 in 2025 is named after him.